Look before you… Entertainment

 “The most influential theologians in the United States of America are screenwriters, producers, lyricists, and musicians.
 These Hollywood theologians’ convey their messages through movies, televisions shows, and popular music.”
-America’s “philosophers” and “theologians” are people like Justin Bieber, Kim Kardashian, Kanye, and Vin Diesel.
+America’s “philosophers” and “theologians” are people like Justin Bieber, Kim Kardashian, Kanye, and Dwayne Johnson.

 A few important and relevant things I’ve found to be true through my short tenure on earth: